ocaml/ocaml.org/data/tutorials/getting-started/02_fst_program.md

 20.07.23 13:14:07.801                       Type Ctrl+C to stop
 ```

-(Please note: if on macOS it's asking for a password, you can ignore it and type Ctrl+C to get back to the command prompt.)
+Note: If on macOS a key icon is displayed, like when asking for a password, you can ignore it and type Ctrl+C to get back to the command prompt.

 Then test from another:
 ```shell